Frequently Asked Questions

 Cairns are a very healthy breed.
 Although medical problems are uncommon, the Cairn Terrier Club of America has information about health related concerns on their website at www.CairnTerrier.org.
 Although it is impossible to predict what health problems a dog may develop over the course of its lifetime, Cairns adopted through rescue will have been assessed for existing health problems.

 Since Cairns are a very healthy breed, expenses involved in their care are usually routine and typical of what they would be for an average dog.
 Food and regular vet care will be your chief expenses.
 Most Cairns are not picky eaters and most can tolerate a varied diet.
-However, Cairns can be sensitive to corn and develop allergies and hot spots from it which can be difficult to get rid of once started; for that reason we recommend that you feed your Cairn a corn-free food, such as Nutro Natural.
-Some Cairns may also be sensitive to wheat and beef, requiring a special diet such as Wellness or a lamb and rice kibble, but you need to be careful and read the ingredients since the lamb and rice kibble of brands such as Iams contain corn.
-This food can be found in pet stores such as Petsmart and Petco and can be ordered from online retailers such as PetFoodDirect.com.
+However, Cairns can be sensitive to corn and develop allergies and hot spots from it which can be difficult to get rid of once started; for that reason we recommend that you feed your Cairn a corn-free food.
+Some Cairns may also be sensitive to wheat and beef, requiring a special diet such as a salmon and sweet potato kibble, or a lamb and rice kibble, or even a rabbit kibble, but you need to be careful and read the ingredients to ensure that the kibble does NOT contain corn.
+These foods can be found in pet stores such as Petsmart and Petco and can be ordered from online retailers such as Chewy or Amazon.com.
+If you buy your dog food from Amazon, don't forget to use our affiliate link!

 Cairns require the same vaccinations as other dogs, including rabies and distemper.
-Depending on how much contact your Cairn will have with other dogs, you may also want to have it vaccinated against kennel cough (Bordatella), and depending on what area of the country youíre in, you may want to consider a Lyme disease vaccine.
-Cairns should be checked for internal parasites on an annual basis, and if heartworm is prevalent in your area, your Cairn will need to should be tested annually and kept on a monthly heartworm preventive, such as Interceptor or Heartguard, year-round.
+Depending on how much contact your Cairn will have with other dogs, you may also want to have it vaccinated against kennel cough (Bordatella) but do not use the intranasal kind, use the injected or the oral kind instead, and depending on what area of the country youíre in, you may want to consider a Lyme disease vaccine.
+Cairns should be checked for internal parasites on an annual basis, and your Cairn should also be tested annually for heartworm and kept on a monthly heartworm preventive, such as Interceptor or Heartguard, year-round.
 Cairns, like all dogs, will need routine dental care, and problems due to age or illness will also need to be considered.

 Other costs that will need to be factored in are for items such as a leash and collar, toys, bedding, and a crate.
 If you donít groom your Cairn yourself, you will need to budget for that, and if you travel and are unable to take your Cairn along, the cost of boarding will need to be considered.